SeisComP/seiscomp/doc/base/sdk-python-examples.rst

            # does not need to be reimplemented. it is just done to illustrate
            # how to override methods
            print "Hi!
-The EventListener is now running." return seiscomp3.Client.Application.run(self)
+The EventListener is now running." return seiscomp.client.Application.run(self)

    app = EventListener()
    sys.exit(app())

-Note that the EventListener class is derived from the application class seiscomp3.Client.Application from which it inherits most of the functionality.
+Note that the EventListener class is derived from the application class seiscomp.client.Application from which it inherits most of the functionality.
-For instance the ability to connect to the messaging and to the database are both provided by seiscomp3.Client.Application; the EventListener only has to enable messaging and database usage in the __init__ routine.
+For instance the ability to connect to the messaging and to the database are both provided by seiscomp.client.Application; the EventListener only has to enable messaging and database usage in the __init__ routine.
 The real action takes place in the doSomethingWithEvent routine, which is called by both updateObject and addObject, depending on whether the event object received is a